nicoarias47/crud-hexagonal-architecture/README.md

 - rsdi

 # Modeling
-This is the basic relationship that i using
+This is the basic relationship that i am using

 ![Alt text](src/assets/diagram.png)